ucdavis-bioinformatics/NeuroMabSeq/README.md

 - button on the clone to blast to this sort of thing
 # - list everything by the sequence identity
 - slug sample links
+- update the table to seperate by parental and monoclonal (based on categories - neuromab mab, non neuromab mbas) top row is all TOTAL monoclonal oligoclonal samples vs all other categories basically (include commercially sequuenced)